Aktau International Airport: Overview

-In November 1996 the joint stock company Aktau International Airport was established.
+In November 1996 the joint stock company Aqtau International Airport was established.
 The development of the oil industry in the Caspian region required an increase in freight volumes and a rapid delivery of necessary equipment for the oil industry.
 This, in turn, led to the need for reconstruction of the airfield and an increase in passenger capacity at the terminal.

-Usage

 With 1 million passengers passing through in 2018, the airport was the third busiest in Kazakhstan, after Almaty Airport and Astana Airport, and was the 50th-busiest airport in the Post-Soviet states.

 Operations

 Aktau International Airport is used by 6 airlines flying to 14 destinations in 4 countries.
 The airport is the primary hub of SCAT Airlines.
 It has one passenger terminal.
 In 2018, it served 1 023 900 passengers, making it the third-busiest airport in Kazakhstan.
 The busiest single destination in passenger numbers is Atyrau.
-It has one runway designated 12/30 with an asphalt/concrete surface measuring 3050 × 60 m.
+It has one runway designated 11/29 with an asphalt/concrete surface measuring 3050 × 60 m.
 The airport is able to accommodate jets the size of the AN-124, Boeing 747, Il-76 and lighter, as well as helicopters of all types.
 However, smaller jets like the Airbus A319, Boeing 737 and CRJ-200 are more commonly seen there.

 In 2007, the airport was given a concession period of 30 years to the ATM Group.
 The contract includes construction of a new passenger terminal.
 The new terminal was completed in 2009.
 The capacity was 450 passengers per hour and the total area of 13400 m2, including the area occupied by the VIP and CIP halls.

 The terminal is equipped with electronic and electromechanical systems.
 These include passenger telescopic ladders, racks of electronic registration, HVAC (heating and cooling system), FIDS (Alert System departures on the electronic scoreboard), X-ray scanners, CCTV, lifts and escalators.

-SCAT Airlines is based in Aktau and operates flights to Baku, Tbilisi, Moscow and various other Russian cities.
-Air Astana operates daily flights to Atyrau, Almaty and Nur-Sultan.
+SCAT Airlines is based in Aqtau and operates flights to Baku, Tbilisi, Moscow and various other Russian cities.
+Air Astana operates daily flights to Atyrau, Almaty and Astana.
 There are also flights operated by Aeroflot to Moscow.

 Airlines and destinations

-Passenger

-The following airlines operate regular scheduled and charter services to and from Aktau:
+The following airlines operate regular scheduled and charter services to and from Aqtau: